Mayank0255/Stackoverflow-Clone-Backend/README.md

 The back-end has support for Docker.
 So if you want to run the back-end in a container, you need do:

 - Setup environment variables in `.env` file.
+Note when you use Docker setup and run the database in localhost (host machine), you need to setup the environment variables for use correct IP of MySQL Database.
+Please, read [here](https://docs.docker.com/compose/environment-variables/) and [here](https://docs.docker.com/desktop/windows/networking/) for more details.

 - Build the Docker image:

     ```